 NOITLs are assigned serial numbers and noted on the Historial Index (HI).

 All land covered by a NOITL must be owned by the same person or group of people.
 In order for one NOITL to be accepted for multiple surface owners, all owners must jointly own the land described in the NOITL.

-Each claimant is allowed 1280 acres covered by NOITLs per surface owner.
-The maximum acreage that may be covered by NOITLs for a single claimant is 6400 acres statewide.
+Each claimant is allowed 1280 acres covered by NOITLs per surface owner in any one state.
+The maximum acreage with multiple surface owners that may be covered by NOITLs, for a single claimant, is 6400 acres in any one state.

-The 90-day segregation period begins the day the NOITL is received by BLM.
-The segregation period will not begin until all of the statutory requirements are met.
+The 90-day segregation period begins the day after the NOITL is received by BLM.
+The segregation period will not begin until all of the statutory requirements are met along with the required processing fee.
 The NOITL is noted on the HI during the 90-day segregation period.